uz1org/uz1-python/README.md

 ## Known Issues

 * Windows OS specific: The script often comes to a near grinding halt when processing the last portion of large >1GB files.
 Has not been encountered in Ubuntu 20.04 or Mac OS Big Sur (M1).
-* The v0.1 Python implementation of UZ1 is unpolished and has slow performance.
+* The v0.91 Python implementation of UZ1 is unpolished and has slow performance.
-* The UZ1 specification isn't finalized and there may be lingering issues.
+* UZ1 isn't finalized and there may be lingering issues.
 Please verify checksum hashes of decompressed files with the originals.
+* Testing is ongoing.
+Files compressed with previous prerelease versions of UZ1 may not be supported in the final release.

 ## Upcoming Features